Special Educational Needs & Disabilities (SEND) Information Report

 This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups.

 Your child will also need specialist support in school from a professional outside the school.
-This may be from Local Authority central services, Learning support services and outside agencies such as the Speech and Language Therapy Service.
+This may be from Local Authority central services, Inclusion Support Services and outside agencies such as the Speech and Language Therapy Service.

 For your child this would mean: